 Atlas Essential International is a comprehensive coverage plan for persons traveling outside their home country and outside the United States.
 You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as today or any future date you specify.
-As soon as you make a purchase, you will receive a virtual id card in your email.
-Physical cards along with the policy will be mailed to you on the next business day.
-You should receive them in about five to seven business days within the United States.
+After purchase, ID cards can be downloaded from MyAccount at any time; there is a link in the purchase confirmation email.
+If you request mailing during the application, then physical ID cards, along with the policy will be mailed to you the following business day.
+If mailed within the United states, you should receive your documents within five to seven business days.

 What is covered and not covered?